planetfederal/sdk/docs/getting-started.md

 ## Fin!

 Congratulations!
-You should have a fully operational Boundless SDK React app!
+You should have a fully operational Webmap SDK React app!

 ## Advanced